 First and foremost, you must be patient.
 Dementia patients can be difficult – if not impossible – to reason with, but it is important to set aside frustration and take whatever steps necessary to minimize triggers and symptoms.

-Below are some simple tips for dealing with sundowners syndrome:
+Below are some simple tips for how to deal with sundowning:

-In addition to taking steps to manage or prevent sundowning, certain safety precautions can help:
+In addition to these care approaches for sundowning, certain safety precautions can help:

 While it is normal for dementia patients to experience sundowning from time to time, you should never ignore serious or dangerous symptoms.
 Chronic sleep deprivation can worsen symptoms of dementia, so speak to your loved one's doctor if they are having trouble sleeping.
 You should also contact your doctor if your loved one's symptoms become more frequent or severe.